AnyChart/docs.anychart.com/Maps/Quick_Start.md

 ```
 <head>
-    <script src="//cdn.anychart.com/js/latest/anychart-bundle.min.js" type="text/javascript"></script>
+    <script src="//cdn.anychart.com/js/latest/anymap.min.js" type="text/javascript"></script>
 </head>
 ```

 ###2.
 Include the necessary Map into Your Web Page
 Reference the JavaScript file in the <head> section of your web page.
-Download the *.zip file from the [download page](../Maps_List), put it into any folder of your site and reference it or simply use the link as shown below.
+Download the *.zip file from the [Map Collection](../Maps_List), put it into any folder of your site and reference it or simply use the link as shown below.

 ```
 <head>